awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

 **Note**
 When you replace the default SSL/TLS files with your own customized files, be sure that they are in PEM format\.

+1. [Reboot your instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-reboot.html) and reconnect to it\.

 1. Restart Apache\.

    ```